-Mrs Hamilton is the SENDCo.
-She has taught in a range of mainstream schools in different authorities for 27 years and held the role of SENDCO for 14 years.
-Her SEND expertise has been developed through this experience as well as through teaching, training and liaison.
+Miss Roberts is the SENCO.
+She has taught in a range of mainstream schools within the last 9 years and has a further 10 years' experience working within Behaviour Support and via Teaching Assistant roles across varying settings.
+Miss Roberts has also completed the nationally recognised SENCO qualification; the NASENCo Certificate.
+Her SEND expertise and knowledge has been developed through this experience as well as through teaching, training and liaison.
 She has fostered strong links and liaises closely with a range of professionals from other agencies to ensure the best possible outcomes for our SEND pupils.
-As SENDCO she attends relevant Local Authority training and meetings and delivers training to teaching and support staff at Coalway.
+As SENCO she attends relevant Local Authority training and meetings and delivers training to teaching and support staff at Coalway.